ammogcoder/DNFT/README.md

-# FNFT
+# DNFT
-An implementation of federated non-fungible tokens (FNFTs) for the Zone Protocol
+An implementation of delegated non-fungible tokens (DNFTs) for the Zone Protocol.
+Documentation and ERC proposal coming soon.